The Scary Facts About Designer Drugs and Legal Highs

 Most of the negative side effects listed above are relatively mild and generally resolve themselves within hours or days after taking bath salts.
-There are also more dangerous, even lethal, consequences reported in those who use these drugs, such as:29
+There are also more dangerous, even lethal consequences reported among those who use these drugs, such as:29

 - Heart attack.

 - Liver failure.